mrozycki/rustmas/webapi/README.md

 cargo run --release -p rustmas-webapi
 ```

-If you want to use the visualizer, you will need to start it first, and then start the WebAPI
+If you want to use the visualizer, you can start it once the WebAPI is running.
-with the `websocket` feature:

 ```
-cargo run --release -p rustmas-webapi --features websocket
+cargo run --release -p rustmas-bevy-visualizer
 ```

 ### Running WebUI